 I understand that sometimes we lose focus, especially when working remotely.

 You can work for about half an hour and start checking other stuff.
 That is not good at all!

 However, you need time to adjust to those habits.
 So don’t be too hard on yourself in the early stages when working from home.

 6. Set a morning routine

-Creating a habit in the morning and repeating that before you start working will help you more ready.
+Creating a habit in the morning and repeating that before you start working will help you be more ready.

 What part of your morning routine will help to tell you that you have started to work seriously?

-It could be sipping a cup of tea or a coffee before you start, or taking a morning shower, or finishing breakfast.
+It could be sipping a cup of tea or a coffee before you start, taking a morning shower, or finishing breakfast.